aftabanjum4451/Emotions-Text-classifier/README.md

 ## How to Run The Code
-All the code and comments are listed the jupyter notbook (Sentiment Analysis of Movies Reviews.ipynb)
+All the code and comments are listed the jupyter notbook (Classify_emotions_in_text.ipynb)